Slater homers twice as Giants down Kershaw, Dodgers 5-4

-LOS ANGELES (AP) — Austin Slater had his first multi-homer game, Johnny Cueto took a no-hitter into the sixth inning and the San Francisco Giants beat the Los Angeles Dodgers 5-4 on Saturday night.
+LOS ANGELES (AP) — Austin Slater and the San Francisco Giants were able to do something they haven’t done often, which is turn the tables on Clayton Kershaw.

+Slater became one of a select few to homer twice in a game off the Los Angeles Dodgers’ left-hander as San Francisco held on for a 5-4 win Saturday night.

-Slater hit solo shots over the wall in center in the third and fifth innings off Clayton Kershaw and became only the seventh player to hit two homers in the same game off the Dodgers’ ace.
+The Giants’ outfielder hit solo shots over the wall in center in the third and fifth innings.
+He is only the seventh player to hit two homers in the same game off the Dodgers’ ace.

+“In the moment it felt great and I think this will go down as a career highlight so far He’s a pitcher who has been the most dominant over the last 12 years,” Slater said about the first multi-homer game of his career.

+Manager Gabe Kapler said Slater showed why he is at the top of the lineup when facing lefties.

+“We want him up in tough spots,” Kapler said.
+“Taking Kershaw deep twice is an impressive feat. he is arguably the best pitcher of the last 10 years.”

 It was a tough night for Kershaw (1-1), who has traditionally dominated the Giants.
-The right-hander came into the game with a 23-12 record and 1.74 ERA against San Francisco, but allowed four runs and six hits in 4 1/3 innings with a walk and six strikeouts.
+He came into the game with a 23-12 record and 1.74 ERA against San Francisco, but allowed four runs and six hits in 4 1/3 innings with a walk and six strikeouts.
 It is the second-shortest start of Kershaw’s career against the Giants and the first time he has allowed three home runs in a game to them in 49 starts.

+“I just had a couple rough innings there,” Kershaw said.
+“I left some over the middle a little bit.
+My command wasn’t quite as good tonight.”

+While Kershaw was struggling, Giants’ starter Johnny Cueto was dominant most of the night and carried a no-hitter into the sixth inning before hitting a wall.
+The no-hitter was broken up when Kiké Hernández led off the inning with a triple to left that Hunter Pence lost track of in the Dodger Stadium twilight

 Cueto (1-0) only allowed a third-inning walk to Chris Taylor in the first five innings before hitting a wall in the sixth.
 He went 5 2/3 innings, marking his second straight outing where he was gone at least five innings.
 The right-hander allowed four runs on two hits with three walks and three strikeouts.